-The elimination of grazing allotments in and near the DWMA has resulted in lost of opportunities for ranchers relying on the land for their economic survival.
+The elimination of grazing allotments and HMAs in and near the DWMA has resulted in the loss of opportunities for ranchers relying on the land for their economic survival.
 However, because the DWMA has been closed to grazing since 1998 and the BLM continues to offer public land for grazing adjacent to the DWMA and elsewhere in the county, repercussions of continuing these management actions is not expected to have widespread consequences for the area's rural population.